Spring Boot: integration of JSON binding libraries

 fields plus standard getter/setter methods and an appropriate constructor.
 The source code of Person

-is not shown here because you will see some slightly different versions of it in the following sections.
+is not shown here because you will see some slightly different versions in the following sections.

 With the above controller and the Person